glycerine/rbook/README.md

 * Push communication with listening browsers:

 Rbook runs a web server to serve images to the browsers.
-Simultanieously, rbook also runs a websocket interface that it uses to push to subscribed web browsers each new code/plot addition for display.
+Simultaneously, rbook also runs a websocket interface that it uses to push to subscribed web browsers each new code/plot addition for display.

 * Comments from the prompt into the book

-Comments are created by having R evaluate a string literal that starts with the hash symbol `#`.
+Comments are created by having R evaluate a string literal that starts with the hash symbol `#` or the semicolon `;`.

 For example, at the rbook prompt[1]: